cloudpotions/PDF-to-Excel-Bank-Statements-Converter/README.md

 The script harnesses the power of pdfplumber, pandas and openpyxl — Specialized python libraries that run circles around commercial OCR solutions—to process thousands of transactions with 99% accuracy in under a minute.
 It's been battle-tested with Chase Bank statements but adapts easily to other financial institutions;

 Universal Compatibility: Need to process statements from a different bank?
 The framework adapts effortlessly across financial institutions.
-Simply share sample statement screenshots of your Bank PDF Statements (or similar) with your preferred AI tool (or engage my AI consulting services).
-I've successfully adapted this tool for multiple major banks—transforming what would normally be days of custom development into a 30-minute configuration process - https://www.linkedin.com/in/ellis-jesse/
+Simply share the python file in this repo along with a sample PDF statement (or screenshot) to a compatabile Ai, and it should be able to tweak the script for you easily.
+I am also available for consulting - https://www.linkedin.com/in/ellis-jesse/

 So if you're like me, trapped in the PDF banking purgatory with years of statements that refuse to cooperate with modern financial tools, you've finally found your escape route...